-Fiscal 2021 Equity Awards
+Fiscal 2022 Time-Based Equity Awards

-In April 2021, the compensation committee approved long-term incentive compensation opportunities in the form of RSU awards to our Named Executive Officers (other than our CEO) in amounts that it considered to be consistent with our compensation philosophy, its desired market positioning, and its retention objectives.
-The number of shares of our common stock subject to the RSU awards was determined by the compensation committee based on its consideration of the factors described above.
-The equity awards approved for grant to our Named Executive Officers in April 2021 were as follows:
+Because the compensation committee approved long-term incentive compensation opportunities in the form of time-based RSU awards to our Named Executive Officers (other than our CEO) in the third quarter of fiscal 2021 in amounts that it considered to be material, the compensation committee elected not to award additional RSU awards to our Named Executive Officers at the outset of fiscal 2022.
+In January 2022, in connection with Mr. Rajic's promotion to Chief Operating Officer and Dr. Sinha's promotion to President and after reviewing the outstanding equity awards held by each of these Named Executive Officers, including an analysis performed by Compensia, the compensation committee approved additional time-based RSU awards for Dr. Sinha and Mr. Rajic.
+The number of shares of our common stock subject to the RSU awards was determined by the compensation committee based on its consideration of the factors described above, and the RSU awards vest in 16 equal quarterly installments beginning June 15, 2022, subject to each recipient's continued service to the Company.
+The equity awards approved for grant to Dr. Sinha and Mr. Rajic in January 2022 were as follows:

-Named Executive Officers Restricted Stock Unit Award (Number of shares) Restricted Stock Unit Award (Target Value)(\$)
+Named Executive Officers Restricted Stock Unit Award (Number of shares) (#) Restricted Stock Unit Award (Target Value) (\$)

-Mr. Chaudhry

-Mr. Canessa 13,830 2.5 million

-Dr. Sinha 27,659 5 million
+Dr. Sinha (1) 38,250 10 million

-Mr. Rajic 27,659 5 million
+Mr. Rajic 38,250 10 million

-Mr. Schlossman 11,064 2 million